sdsanchezm/sdsanchezm/README.md

-## Sergio Sanchez
+## About Sergio
 - 👋 Hi, I'm Sergio!
 - 👀 I'm currently working on C# Dotnet Backend APIs (webapi, and MS SQL Server), and Full Stack Applications using Angular.
 - 📫 Hey, let's check my Portfolio! ([https://sdsanchezm.github.io/](https://sdsanchezm.github.io/))

-## What motivates me
+## C# dotnet Skilled (ASP.NET MVC, WPF, MAUI, Webapi, Blazor)
-- Being able to create an implement Tech solutions to contribute companies
+- Create an implement Software solutions to contribute companies to generate value.
-- Automate what can be automated, and adapt/transform what can be scaled
+- Automate what can be automated, and adapt/transform what can be scaled.
-- Terminal Lover!

 ## Projects